 National Science Week is Australia’s annual celebration of science and technology.
 In Tasmania, this is more like science month!
 In a typical year, there are 80-100 public events and almost every school has events on top of that.

 Tasmania enjoys all types of events and activities, big and small.
-Schools and community groups enjoy a tour by our celebrity early career researchers, the Young Tassie Scientists who’ve been growing their program since 2003.
-They reach around 27,000 Tasmanians each year – that’s 5% of the population!
-Tasmania also benefits from larger events like the Festival of Bright Ideas, the Circular Head Big Gig, TastroFest, and Beaker Street Festival.
+Young Tassie Scientists will be touring Tasmania, visiting schools and community groups, to share their love of science.
+Larger events this year include the Festival of Bright Ideas, the Circular Head Big Gig, and Beaker Street Festival.
 The Queen Victoria Museum and Art Gallery and the Tasmanian Museum and Art Gallery also celebrate Science Week with a suite of events each year.

 There are events happening all over Tasmania!
 Explore southern Tasmania with a Huon Valley STEM tour and the Huon Valley Huon Pine Celebration.
 Join the Midlands Biodiversity Field Day and learn about the research, ecological management and restoration initiatives that have been happening in the Midlands.
 Join the travelling performance art journey through lutruwita in Deep Time, taking place at four beautiful regional locations around Tasmania.
 Learn how scientists listen in on the secret lives of bats and bitterns on the east coast.
 Visit the 3D animal vagina exhibit in Hobart.

 For the kids, Wings Wildlife Parks is offering a Junior Keeper Program, providing a glimpse into the day-to-day duties of a wildlife keeper, and the Salvation Army and Resource Work Co-operative have a children’s program all about composting and recycling.